FAA chief has no timetable for Boeing 737 MAX approval

 The FAA is meeting with more than 30 international air regulators including China, the European Union, Brazil and Canada on Thursday to discuss a software fix and new pilot training that Boeing has been developing to ensure the jets are safe to fly.

-“It’s a constant give and take until it is exactly right,” Dan Elwell told reporters.
+“It’s a constant give and take until it is exactly right,” Deputy FAA Administrator Dan Elwell told reporters of the discussions with Boeing.
 “It’s taking as long as it takes to be right,” he said, adding: “I’m not tied to a timetable.”

+American Airlines and Southwest Airlines have both canceled flights into August because of the 737 MAX grounding, while United Airlines has canceled flights into July.

 Asked if it is realistic that the 737 MAX could be flying again by August, Elwell declined to be specific.